dansmyers/Networks/Sprint-3-IP_and_Back_End/Deliverables/README.md

 # Sprint 3 &ndash; Deliverables

+# Honor code

+"On my honor, I have not given, nor received, nor witnessed any unauthorized assistance on this work." - Eric Grimm

+# Team Members

+Jaysa, Nikola, Kyle

 ## IP Questions

 1. What assumptions, if any, does IP make about the local networks and lower- level links used to transmit datagrams?
 How are these assumptions consistent with the design goals IP?